Chambeur/Chambeur.github.io/_projects/appysport_platform.md

       - Github
       - Sublime
 ---
-The Appysport platform aggregated multiple "macro-services" organised around multiple sports such as watersports, tennis (shutdown end 2019) and fitness.
-Shopify is used to host data, display the services (classes, lessons, rentals, etc) rendered with a custom Liquid template and handle the checkout process.
+The Appysport platform aggregated various sports marketplaces, including watersports, tennis (discontinued at the end of 2019), and fitness.
+Shopify served as the hosting platform for data storage and the display of services, such as classes, lessons, rentals, etc., using a custom Liquid template.
+It also facilitated the checkout process.

-An ETL built with Elixir served as bridge between the data provider Anybuddy and Shopify.
-It was designed to be fast, lightweight, fault-tolerant and mitigate Shopify API rate limits.
-Elixir pre-built scheduler served as an integrated CRON service.
+To efficiently manage data integration between the data provider Anybuddy and Shopify, we developed an ETL (Extract, Transform, Load) system using Elixir.
+This ETL system was meticulously designed to be fast, lightweight, fault-tolerant, and capable of mitigating Shopify API rate limits.
+Leveraging Elixir's built-in scheduler, we established an integrated CRON service for seamless task scheduling.

-Bookings' followup emails (confirmation to the customer/partner, cancelation, instructions, etc) was done with a Ruby-on-Rails application.
-A custom Domain Specific Language (DSL) was designed to simplify the configuration of automated emails and their integration with Sendgrid.
+For managing booking-related follow-up emails, including confirmations to customers/partners, cancellations, and instructions, we utilized a Ruby-on-Rails application.
+Within this system, we designed a custom Domain-Specific Language (DSL) to simplify the configuration of automated email workflows and their seamless integration with Sendgrid.